Hieu565/Math-Score-Predictor/README.md

 # Math-Score-Predictor
-This project is an AI-powered learning assistant designed to help students analyze information, summarize content, and generate study support in real time.
+This project is an AI-powered learning assistant designed to help students analyze information, and generate study support in real time.
 Built using Streamlit for the frontend interface, the app connects to a secure backend service that performs advanced model inference.

 ## ✅ Why This Project Matters
 This project demonstrates my ability to build a complete machine learning system — from data collection and feature engineering to model evaluation, deployment, and user experience design.